 A combination of bulbs, perennials, annuals, and shrubs will offer four-season interest.

 Plan for season-long color by mixing annuals with perennials.

-- Perennial flowers form the backbone of the garden.
-Plus, you only have to plant them once!
+What are perennial flowers?
+These flowers which come back year after year form the backbone of the garden.
+Yu only have to plant them once!
 By staggering the bloom times you can have color all season long.